TeerapatAs/Modern-Embedded-System_Projects/08_PWM/readme.md

 # PWM from pin A0

+## Files
+1. main.c: Our main code.
+2. DSMPS.ioc: STM32 Configuration.
+Can be used with all .c code in this folder.
+3. extra_HAL.c: Extra experiment ;).
+Code that makes the pulse wider over time using HAL
+4. extra_LL.c: Extra experiment ;).
+Code that makes the pulse wider over time using Low-Level in main()

 ## Goal
 To set the pin A0 to be a PWM with a 10% duty cycle.
 The PWM frequency can be set to whatever one desires.